nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 A sound synthesizer is in essense an audio signal processing graph.
-Audio signals are manipulated and transformed as they travel through the signal processing graph from its inputs to its output.
+Audio signals are manipulated and transformed as they travel through the signal processing graph from its input to its output.

 More generally, since each transformation applied to the audio signal is a computation, a software sound synthesizer is a computational graph.